 Step 3a: The Sophis Index booking will provide Premium team with the relevant input for daily valuation and publication of the Index value (e.g. in Bloomberg)

-In case there is no existing transaction on the index, current booking is done under sections 215, 785i or 2XX with a quantity close to zero (Refer to Exibit 8 as an example of Sophis booking of an index)
+In case there is no existing transaction on the index, current booking is done under sections 215, 785i or 2XX with a quantity close to zero (Refer to Exhibit 8 as an example of Sophis booking of an index)

 Step 3b: In case there is an existing transaction on the rule based index, the Sophis Index booking is instrumental in providing the right input for the booking of the product sold to the customer.
 Indeed the rule based Index would then treated as the underlying of the product (just as any other other index would be).